Genesis (band): 2006–2020: Turn It On Again Tour, BBC documentary and reunion speculation

-After 2011, Genesis members expressed mixed opinions about a reunion.
-Collins retired from the music industry as an active musician that year in favour of family commitments, and has stated he can no longer play the drums due to medical issues.
+After 2011, Genesis members expressed mixed opinions about the possibility of a reunion.
+Collins retired from the music industry as an active musician during that year in favour of family commitments, and has stated he can no longer play the drums due to medical issues.
 Hackett has said "I would say it's possible, but highly improbable.
 I've always been open to it.
-I'm not the guy who says no." Gabriel addressed the possibility of a reunion: "I never say never.
+I'm not the guy who says no." Gabriel addressed the possibility of a reunion, stating "I never say never.
 It really didn't happen last time.
 I think there's a small chance, but I don't think it's very high."
 In 2014, Collins reiterated, "Have people thought it through?
 It's not as if you're going to get Peter as the singer, me as the drummer.
 I can't play any more, so it's never going to happen", adding it would not be likely for Gabriel to perform songs on which Collins originally sang lead vocals.

-In 2014, Gabriel, Banks, Rutherford, Collins and Hackett reunited for Genesis: Together and Apart, a BBC documentary about the band's history and the various solo albums the members have released.
-Although he participated in the documentary and promoted it, Hackett was critical following its broadcast, saying that it was biased and did not give him editorial involvement, adding that it ignored his solo work despite his speaking at length about it.
+In 2014, Gabriel, Banks, Rutherford, Collins and Hackett reunited for Genesis: Together and Apart, a BBC documentary about the band's history and the various solo albums the members have released over the course of their careers.
+Although he participated in the documentary and promoted it, Hackett was very critical following its broadcast, saying that it was biased and did not give him editorial involvement, adding that it ignored his solo work despite his speaking at length about it.
 The documentary also did not cover Ray Wilson's time in Genesis.
-In 2015, Hackett was doubtful about a Genesis reunion, saying: "Look at the documentary and you'll get an idea of the priorities that come across."
+In 2015, Hackett was doubtful about the idea of a Genesis reunion, saying: "Look at the documentary and you'll get an idea of the priorities that come across."

-In 2015, Collins announced an end to his retirement, and speculated a reunion with Banks and Rutherford would be possible, a view that Banks endorsed.
+In 2015, Collins announced an end to his retirement and speculated that a reunion with Banks and Rutherford would be possible, a view that Banks endorsed.
 In 2017, Rutherford said he was also amenable to a reunion tour if Collins was interested.
-Hackett said he would like a reunion of Genesis's 1971–1975 line-up, but stressed it was very unlikely, adding "I won't say any more because I don't want to raise expectations."
-Collins published his autobiography in 2016, and stated in the introduction that he retired from Genesis in 2007.
+Hackett said he would like a reunion of the Gabriel-led Genesis' 1971–1975 line-up with Gabriel on vocals again, but stressed it was very unlikely, adding "I won't say any more because I don't want to raise expectations."
+Collins published his autobiography in 2016 and stated in the introduction that he retired from Genesis in 2007.